AliAsadi/PowerPreference/README.md

 ## Getting started

-To accsess preference there is two option using:
+To accsess preference file there is two option using:

-1. Default share preference.
+1. Default preference file.

 ```java
 Preference defult = PowerPreference.defult();